shadowed1/Aurora/README.md

-## *Run apps and games on Borealis using Flatpak with signficantly higher performance than Crostini!*
+## *Run apps and games in Borealis using Flatpak for signficantly higher performance than Crostini!*
 ### Requirements:

 - ChromeOS